AimerGDiaz/Codes_Repository/README.md

 echo $2.$final
 }

-# How many nucleotides do I have
+# How many nucleotides do a sequence has
 count_nt() {
 seq=`echo -ne $1 | wc -c`
 echo $seq nucleotides